aws-samples/amazon-cloudwatch-container-insights/ecs-task-definition-templates/deployment-mode/replica-service/cwagent-prometheus/README.md

 ## CloudWatch Agent for ECS Prometheus Monitoring

-The sample ECS task definitions in this folder deploy the CloudWatch Agent as a Replica Service.
-For more information, see [Container Insights Prometheus Metrics Monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus.html).
+This folder contains a sample ECS task definition for CloudWatch agent.
+The CloudWatch agent is supposed to be deployed as a [Replica service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html#service_scheduler).
+For more information, see [Set Up and Configure on Amazon ECS clusters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-Setup-ECS.html).

 * [cwagent-prometheus-task-definition.json](cwagent-prometheus-task-definition.json): sample ECS task definition